Portuguese

 jn2395@columbia.edu

-Portuguese is the sixth most spoken language in the world, with about 250 million speakers worldwide.
-It is spoken in Angola, Brazil, the Cape Verde Islands, Guinea-Bissau, Guinea Equatorial, Mozambique, Portugal, Sao Tomé and Principe, and East Timor.
-Thus the modern Luso-Brazilian world encompasses an astonishingly diverse array of cultures and has a long, rich, and complex history.
-Similarly, the cultural and economic rise of Brazil underscores the language’s importance.
+Portuguese is the sixth most spoken language in the world, with about 250 million speakers globally.
+It is spoken in Portugal, Brazil, Angola, Mozambique, Sao Tomé and Príncipe, Guinea-Bissau, the Cape Verde Islands, and East Timor.
+Therefore, the modern Luso-Brazilian world features a remarkably diverse range of cultures and has a long, rich, and complex history.
+Likewise, Brazil’s cultural and economic rise highlights the significance of the language.